This post may contain affiliate links.

 For smoothie lovers who use a blender or food processor every day, another RV blender option to consider would be a small smoothie blender, like this one.

 - BLEND AND GO: Blend fruit smoothies, shakes and your favorite icy drinks right in the 14 oz.
 BPA-free travel jar.
 The personal blender jar comes with a travel lid to double as a to-go cup.
 It's lightweight and fits most car cup holders

 One thing I got rid of when we sold our house and later decided I wanted to have in my RV is a toaster oven.

 It's perfect for reheating food, roasting, and baking when you don't want to heat your entire oven.

 One thing you might want to get for your camper kitchen is a set of small toaster-oven sized bakeware.
 Not only will it come in handy if you do use a toaster oven, but you'll also find it fits better in a small RV oven or convection microwave.
 You might check Dollar Tree, too, as they sometimes carry bakeware that's smaller than the standard size.

-In addition to storing leftovers, I also use these containers to store dry food in my pantry cabinets.
-Some “must have RV accessories” lists recommend square food storage containers because they maximize space better, but for the difference in price I feel I can make do with the round ones! 🙂
+In addition to storing leftovers, I use the same containers to store dry food in my pantry cabinets.
+But square food storage containers maximize space better.

-If you enjoy cooking with non-stick cookware, Farberware sells a set of nesting saucepans with lids that fit neatly inside:
+If you enjoy cooking with non-stick cookware, Ninja sells a set of nesting saucepans with lids that fit neatly inside: